JonathanGarson/economic-project-template/README.md

 If the structure does not correspond to your needs do not hesitate to propose updates, this is a collaborative project which objective is to ease replication and provide a common structure to research in economics.

 The code is oriented toward python replication but it works for R, Stata and any economic projects.
-To use it you just need to do the following command line :
+To use it you just need to execute the following command line :

 ```
 pip install cookiecutter #to install the python package